drivet/website/content/drafts/intro-to-indie-web.md

-This makes me feel old because I've maintained some sort of personal web presence/site/blog since about 1998 or so, when I made my first hand-coded HTML pages available online at U of T, and apparently enough time has past not *only* for the concept of a "personal website" to have become quaint and old-fashioned but *also* for it to have been re-energized by an enthusiastic band of hobbyists with a taste for the retro and a fondness for old-school fan pages.
+This makes me feel old because I've maintained some sort of personal web presence/site/blog since about 1998 or so, when I made my first hand-coded HTML pages available online at U of T.  Apparently enough time has past not *only* for the concept of a "personal website" to have become quaint and old-fashioned but *also* for it to have been re-energized by an enthusiastic band of hobbyists with a taste for the retro and a fondness for old-school fan pages.